 Principles in the care of both peripheral and central vascular access devices are explored.
-The theoretical component of the study-day focuses on: basic pharmacology of the IV route; the indications for IV therapy; a review of relevant drug calculations; care of both peripheral and central vascular access devices; principles of aseptic non-touch technique in IV practice; and potential complications of IV therapy.
-Participants will also have the opportunity to practice re-constitution of drug for IV administration and the preparation of both a bolus and an intermittent infusion.
+The theoretical component of the study-day focuses on: basic pharmacology of the IV route; the indications for IV therapy; care of both peripheral and central vascular access devices; principles of aseptic non-touch technique in IV practice; and potential complications of IV therapy.
+The Practical component of the course with give candidates the opportunity to practice reconstitution on IV medication and practice calculations.

 You will learn to: